bhaveshjadhav/text-narrator-using-Amazon-Polly/README.md

 ## Note on Lambda Function Code

-The Lambda function code required for this project is provided in the repository under the `lambda-function` directory.
+The Lambda function code required for this project is provided in the repository.
 The code is named `index.js` and is written in Node.js 16.x runtime environment.

 To use the Lambda function code effectively: